Frequently Asked Questions

 - Hospice care is provided in the home, or in the place you call home, like a senior living campus, assisted living or independent living facility.
 Our hospice team partners with your caregivers to help coordinate care and ensure your needs are met.
-Short-term care for the treatment of uncontrolled symptoms is provided at one of our four Inpatient Care Centers.
+Short-term care for the treatment of uncontrolled symptoms is provided at one of our five Inpatient Care Centers.

 - Hospice of Cincinnati cares for patients in Hamilton, Clermont, Butler, Warren, Clinton, Brown and Preble counties.